-The example below consisted of 93138 measured points in the hemisphere.
+The example below consists of 101309 measured points in the hemisphere.

-Some plot programs handle data in spherical coordinates with difficulty.
-Furthermore some programs don't handle scattered data, which is data like z=f(x,y) , when the (x,y) datapoints are not on a regular grid.
+Many plot programs handle data in spherical coordinates with difficulty.
+Furthermore some programs don't handle scattered data at all, which is data of type z=f(x,y) , with (x,y) not on a regular grid.

-Nevertheless, most programs can be used to plot BSDF data, as an example, here's an input file for
+Nevertheless, most plot programs can handle BSDF data using workarounds : As an example, here's an input file for

 Gnuplot input and PDF result.